mgaliar/minimega/src/configuration.md

 ### Example

-A contrived, four node example (three VMs and a router) is given below, and is driven by the [topology schema described here](/schema/#topology-schema).
+A contrived, four node example -- three VMs and a router -- is given below, and is driven by the [topology schema described here](/schema/#topology-schema).

 ```